jmaczan/bulma-helpers/README.md

 .has-padding-top-5
 ```

-One exception are pure Flexbox selectors, which names just reflect modifiers.
+One exception are pure Flexbox classes, which names just reflect modifiers.
 Example:
 ```scss
 .flex-row
 ```